Table of Contents

 - Build and maintain the hygiene of your email list with better content, email design, and overall engagement tactics.

-- Learn about the behavioural habits and activities of subscribers and accordingly curate specific delivery groups.
+- Learn about the behavioral habits and activities of subscribers and accordingly curate specific delivery groups.

 - Run split A/B tests to understand which strategy or content type is working the best.